yohannestayez/Telegram-based-e-commerce/notebooks/README.md

 # Telegram Data NER Labeling and Tokenization Project

-This project involves extracting named entities such as locations, prices, and products from messages obtained from a Telegram channel and tokenizing the dataset for further analysis.
+This project involves extracting named entities such as locations, prices, and products from messages obtained from a 30 Telegram channels and tokenizing the dataset for further analysis.
 The workflow utilizes a combination of pre-trained Named Entity Recognition (NER) models, custom rule-based labeling techniques, and tokenization for Amharic and multi-lingual text data.

 ## Project Structure

 - **Dataset**: The dataset consists of Telegram messages saved in a CSV file named `telegram_data.csv`
+- **Model**:
-- **Model**: We use the pre-trained Masakhane NER model `afroxlmr-large-ner-masakhaner-1.0_2.0` for identifying location, organization, and miscellaneous entities.
+   - We use the pre-trained NER model `mbeukman/xlm-roberta-base-finetuned-amharic-finetuned-ner-amharic and Davlan/distilbert-base-multilingual-cased-masakhaner` for identifying location, organization, and miscellaneous entities.

 - **Pipeline**: A custom pipeline is built that integrates both NER model predictions and custom rule-based labeling for price and location extraction.

 ## Files